Aluriak/Delaunator/README.md

 - built-in collision API;
 - do a technical tutorial on quad-edge and other structure/algo used by this module;
 - do a technical tutorial on methodology for creat a package like this;
+- build documentation of source, presented in Python style;